isomerpages/govtech-stp/_border-and-health-control-measures/01c-SHN-swab.md

 For SHN-related enquiries or assistance, travellers can contact the SHN Helpline at <u>6812 5555</u>.

-### 2. Dedicated Stay-Home Notice (SHN) Facility
+### 2. Dedicated SHN Facility - If Applicable

-#### Stay at Stay-Home Notice (SHN) Dedicated Facility
+#### Stay at SHN Dedicated Facility

-The payment required will be communicated by the SHN facilities during the stay and travellers are required to pay the charges upfront when checking into the SHN facility.
-Failure to do so may result in late payment interests being charged.

 Please refer to the following link for common questions on the SHN facilities: [here](https://www.gov.sg/article/questions-about-the-dedicated-shn-facilities-for-returnees-answered)

 From 1 January 2021 onwards, costs of stay at dedicated SHN facilities for SCs and PRs who last left Singapore before 27 March will no longer be waived.
 Please refer to the following link for details: [here](https://www.moh.gov.sg/news-highlights/details/updates-to-stay-home-notice-and-charging-policy-for-travellers)

+Any payment required will be communicated by the SHN facilities during the stay and travellers are required to pay the charges upfront when checking into the SHN facility.
+Failure to do so may result in late payment interests being charged.

 #### Opt out of Stay-Home Notice (SHN) Dedicated Facility for selected countries/regions